From beads to an immersive eCommerce experience

 Browser-Shoppers

-On the other end of the spectrum, I defined a user category which I refer to as browsers - often browsing for inspiration - and the opportunity to turn browsers into shoppers is great!
-However, their shopping experience revolves around different criteria and areas of interest such as new/latest items, the latest deals/what’s on sale, what other people are buying/what’s popular.
-To keep this user group engaged, I had to consider elements such as related items, suggested products and popular products to help them navigate the site; but also provide the ability to share information about products they love.
+On the other end of the spectrum, I defined a user category which I refer to as browsers - and the opportunity to turn browsers into shoppers is great!
+However, their shopping experience revolves around different criteria and areas of interest to engage them:

 One-Off Shoppers